Articles

 International: Available via select inference aggregation platforms (e.g., together.ai, deepinfra.com), though model version updates may lag

-Pricing (per million tokens): $0.20 for input, $1.10 for output
+Pricing (per million tokens): $0.20 (input) / $1.10 (output)

-Prompt caching: Automatic prompt caching is supported—repeated calls with identical prefixes reduce costs by 40–60%.
-Especially valuable for Agent workflows, where system prompts and tool definitions are large and static.
+Prompt caching: Automatic prompt caching is supported — repeated calls with identical prefixes reduce costs by 40–60%.
+Especially valuable for agent workflows, where system prompts and tool definitions are large and static.

-Rate limits: See official MiniMax documentation; enterprise customers can negotiate higher quotas.
+Rate limits: See official MiniMax documentation.
+Enterprise customers can negotiate higher quotas.

 One Thing We Strongly Advise Against